Klipper3d/klipper/docs/Measuring_Resonances.md

 The Arduino Nano does not include any pull-up resistors nor a 3.3V power pin.
-Some MPU accelerometer modules include pull-ups and a 5V to 3.3V regulator, but often the pull-ups are too large at 10kOhm and must be changed or supplemented by smaller resistors.
+Some MPU accelerometer modules include pull-ups and a 5V to 3.3V regulator, but often the pull-ups are too large at 10K and must be changed or supplemented by smaller resistors to put them in the range 1.6K to 3.3K.

 ### Mounting the accelerometer